 Girls in Energy

-This year-long course of hands-on engineering experiences inspires young women to pursue a career in energy.
+This year-long hands-on engineering course inspires young women, aged 14-16 years, to pursue a career in energy.

 Prior to starting the programme many of our students thought that a job in the industry meant working on a platform in the middle of the North Sea.
 The course helps students to rethink these preconceptions and show them the huge range of different careers available both offshore and onshore all over the world.

 Since it launched in 2010 the number of pupils involved in the Shell-sponsored programme has expanded to reach over 150 young women each year, with further expansion plans in progress.

 Each year the students are given the opportunity to undergo an interview and selection process to secure one of up to 20 places on a two-week industry experience placement that Shell offers at their offices in Aberdeen.
 The students get to meet over one hundred people from the oil and gas sector, where they can hear first-hand about the various roles and challenges in support of our exploration, development and production activities.

 It was a once in a lifetime opportunity to have taken part in the Shell Industry Experience.
 Over the last two weeks I have seen that the oil and gas industry still offers young people a diverse range of challenging, interesting and rewarding career opportunities now and for a very long time to come.

 YOU MAY ALSO BE INTERESTED IN

 Shell supports a number of STEM programmes delivered in schools and remotely.
 Find out more about each programme.

 Shell partners with other organisations to deliver inspiring STEM programmes and to increase the number and diversity of people choosing to study engineering.